Rules and Data Policy

 - There are no costs to participate in the qualification round.

-- To make this global competition possible, the registration costs of the pre-final round are 8 USD (non-refundable).
+- To make this global competition possible, the registration costs of the pre-final round are 8 EUR (non-refundable).

 - Submissions without solutions to the problems will be deleted.

 - Please note that a certificate will be issued to active ambassadors only, i.e., at least one pre-final round participant associated to your ambassador profile.

 §1:Astronomy is an outstanding scientific subject that has inspired us humans for thousands of years: By looking into the sky and imagining the earth as a tiny boat in the depth of space we feel connected and curious about all the planets, stars, and galaxies out there.
 The International Astronomy and Astrophysics Competition takes this fascination sparking subject and gives students the opportunity to challenge their astronomy and astrophysics knowledge in a friendly competition and - by participating - to learn more about this interesting subject and to extend their horizon.